mattcarlotta/nvi/README.md

 Otherwise, download a precompiled binary from [releases](https://github.com/mattcarlotta/nvi-bin/releases/).

-Extract the precompiled binary and place it within a directory recognized by `$PATH` (POSIX) or `PATH` (PowerShell).
+Extract the precompiled binary and place it within a directory recognized by `$PATH` (POSIX) or `Path` (PowerShell).

-If you're not sure if the directory is recognized, use the corresponding links below and skip to the instructions about `PATH` recognition:
+If you're not sure if the directory is recognized, use the corresponding links below and skip to the instructions about path recognition:
 - [POSIX](https://github.com/mattcarlotta/nvi-bin#posix-linux-macos-wsl)
 - [PowerShell](https://github.com/mattcarlotta/nvi-bin#powershell-windows)